Bumblebee (Lead song)

-Bumblebee is the twenty-ninth single by Japanese hip-hop group Lead.
+"Bumblebee" is the twenty-ninth single by Japanese hip-hop group Lead.
 The single was announced in March and was released on April 25, 2018.
-The single was their third release post their studio album The Showcase, and released seven months after their previous single Beautiful Day.
+The single was their third release post their studio album The Showcase, and released seven months after their previous single "Beautiful Day".
 The single peaked on the Oricon charts at No. 2, becoming their highest ranking single.

-The single was released in four editions: a standard CD, two different CD+DVD editions, and a CD+Booklet edition.
+The single was released in four editions: a standard CD, two different CD+DVD editions, and a CD+booklet edition.

 Information

-Bumblebee is the twenty-ninth domestic single released by Japanese hip-hop group Lead on April 25, 2018.
+"Bumblebee" was released on April 25, 2018.
 It debuted at No. 5 on the Oricon Singles Charts and, by the second day, went up in ranking to No. 4.
 The single jumped again in rank to No. 2, where is stayed for the remainder of the week, giving the single the weekly ranking of No. 4 for its first week.
-The single was their first release in over six months, with their previous single being Beautiful Day released in August 2017.
+The single was their first release in over six months, with their previous single being "Beautiful Day", released in August 2017.
 The single was officially announced via Pony Canyon's official YouTube for Lead on March 30, 2018, with the release of the music video.

 The single was released in four editions: a standard CD, two CD+DVD editions with varying content and a version housing the CD and booklet.
-While the CD and CD+DVD editions house the b-side "Shizuku ~Sizk~" (雫 / Drop), the CD and CD+Booklet editions contain the song "Rosario ~ROZARIO~" (ロザリオ / Rosary).
+While the CD and CD+DVD editions house the b-side "Shizuku (Sizk)" (雫 / "Drop"), the CD and CD+Booklet editions contain the song "Rosario" (ロザリオ / "Rosary").

 The lyrics to the title track were written by Lead members Shinya Tanuichi and Akira Yamaoka, with Shinya writing the rap portions.
 The music was written and composed by Drew Ryan Scott, Darren "Baby Dee Beats" Smith and Sean Alexander.
-The b-sides "Shizuku ~Sizk~" and "Rosario ~Rosary~" had their lyrics written by Makihashi Shungo (best known by his stage name shungo.).
-While songwriter PHANTOM worked on both songs, "Shizuku ~Sizk~" was aided by PIUS and 345.
-"Rosario ~Rosary~" also had the help of Swedish songwriter Erik Lidbom and MUSOH.
+The B-sides "Shizuku (Sizk)" and "Rosario (Rosary)" had their lyrics written by Makihashi Shungo (best known by his stage name shungo.).
+While songwriter Phantom worked on both songs, "Shizuku (Sizk)" was aided by Pius and 345.
+"Rosario (Rosary)" also had the help of Swedish songwriter Erik Lidbom and MUSOH.